 - (1) This regulation applies to major defects: - (a) that have caused, or that could cause, a primary structural failure in an aircraft; or - (b) that have caused, or that could cause, a control system failure in an aircraft; or - (c) that have caused, or that could cause, an engine structural failure in an aircraft; or - (d) caused by, that have caused, or that could cause, fire in an aircraft. - (2) If a person connected with the operation of, or the carrying out of maintenance on, an Australian aircraft discovers a defect in the aircraft, being a defect of a kind to which this regulation applies, the person must report the defect to CASA immediately.

-- (2A) An offence against subregulation (2) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code.
+(2A) An offence against subregulation (2) is an offence of strict liability.